overprotocol/overprotocol.github.io/docs/operators/operate-validators.md

 :::note

 This section is designed for users who are looking to migrate their existing validator setup from OverScape.
-If you are setting up a validator from scratch, please see the **`From scratch`** tab for detailed instructions.
+If you are setting up a validator from scratch, please see the **`From Scratch`** tab for detailed instructions.

 :::